KnightChaser/KnightChaser/README.md

-> Modern computers are not big deals frankly.
-They are just extremely abstract calculators with some features.
-I also own some computers, and I do computer things.
-Sometimes I study how they work, sometimes I exercise how to talk with them.
+> Modern computers are still just computers.
+It's really just logic gates playing an endless game of yes and no. An extremely abstract calculator processing bits and bauds.
+All the complexity boils down to strings of ones and zeros, dancing in sync.

 <br>
 <p align="center">